Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Conclusions

-\textit{Conclusion - } We have observed experimentally two effects of electron-nuclear interaction: \textit{mode pick-up} and \textit{mode dragging}.
+We have observed experimentally two effects of electron-nuclear spin interaction in a self-assembled, singly charged (In,Ga)As/GaAs QD ensemble under $1\,$GHz pulsed excitation: \textit{mode pickup} and \textit{mode dragging}.
 The first effect expresses the collection of all commensurate modes whose resonance is met during the transverse external magnetic field sweep.
 Upon reaching a commensurate frequency $\omega_{\text{R}}$, the corresponding mode is added to the precession spectrum.
-The second effect expresses the reduced average precession frequency of the QD ensemble relative to the nominal value expected from the applied $B_{\rm x}$.
-E.g., the initially contributing mode corresponding to the start field is shielded from the varied external field, and stays dominant during the whole field sweep of 1.3\,T, even though its amplitude slowly drops.
+The second effect expresses the reduced average precession frequency of the QD ensemble relative to the nominal value expected from the applied $B_{x}$.
+E.g., the initially contributing mode corresponding to the start field is shielded from the varied external field, and stays dominant during the whole field sweep, even though its amplitude slowly drops.

-The achieved Overhauser field $B_{\rm N}=1.3$\,T is not the limit for this method.
-The next step will be to provide benchmark measurements to identify the limiting factors.
-The contour plot in Fig.~\ref{fig3}(b) gives a hint on the best way to achieve the highest nuclear polarization: following the maximal nuclear polarization rate (or highest $B_{\rm N}$ for each detuning) by simultaneous tuning of the optical detuning $\Delta$ and the magnetic field $B_{\rm x}$.
+The achieved Overhauser field $B_{\rm N}=1.5$\,T is not the limit for this method.
+The next step will be to provide benchmark measurements for identifying the limiting factors.
+Taking into account the inherent strain environment of our QDs, the noncollinear type of interaction mediated by the quadrupolar moments of the nuclei is expected to play an important role~\cite{Urbaszek2013}.
+It is expected to drive the nuclear spin diffusion under pulsed-laser excitation, which has an effect on the maximally achievable nuclear spin polarization~\cite{Ladd2010a}.
+These considerations are out of the scope of this paper and will be presented elsewhere.
+The contour plot in Fig.~\ref{fig5}(c) gives a hint on the best way to achieve the highest nuclear polarization: following the maximal nuclear polarization rate (or highest $B_{\rm N}$ for each detuning) by simultaneous adjusting of the optical detuning $\Delta$ and the magnetic field $B_{x}$.